KadenZheng/Crescendo/README.md

 - **Profile Viewing:** Organizations can view the profiles of musicians registered for their events.
 - **Event Management:** Organizations can request new performance events, while musicians can view available events and apply for them.
 - **Gallery:** A dedicated page showcasing images from past events (uploaded by the musicians), highlighting the community's engagements.
-- **Responsive Design:** The website is fully responsive and can be accessed on various devices and screen sizes.
+- **Responsive Design:** The website is fully responsive and can be accessed on various devices/screen sizes.

 ## Installation and Setup